-Passing gas after weight loss surgery is a real problem, and often, a smelly situation can be a painful one.
-When you’ve had bariatric surgery, your body will experience several hormonal changes, primarily how it processes the food you eat.
+Passing gas after weight loss surgery is a real problem.
+When you’ve had bariatric surgery, your body will experience several hormonal changes, primarily how it processes and digests the food you eat.

-Patients often experience increased gas production and body odor as a side effect of gastric sleeve, gastric bypass, or even duodenal switch.
+Increased gas production and body odor are common side effects after gastric sleeve, gastric bypass, and duodenal switch surgery.
 The crucial thing to remember is that you’re not alone, and once you recognize the triggers that contribute to these problems, steps can be taken to help limit or avoid them altogether.

 What causes gas after bariatric surgery